entropicalabs/entropica_qaoa/PackageOutline.md

 def random_hamiltonian(qubits, nterms = None, Type = "free") -> pyquil.paulis.PauliSum:
     """
     Create a random hamiltonian on nqubits qubits.
     TODO: Decide, what Types make sense to support.
 Hamiltonians only diagonal in the computational basis?
 Hamiltonians with at most 2 qubit terms?
     Normalized hamiltonians?

-    :param nqubits: (int or list of qubits) Qubits to have the hamilpyquil.paulis.PauliSumtonian on
+    :param nqubits: (int or list of qubits) Qubits to have the hamiltonian on
     :param nterms:  (int) Number of terms in the hamiltonian
     :param Type:    Type of hamiltonian to create.
 See TODO
     :rtype:         (pyquil.paulis.PauliSum) The hamiltonian